Braziliant business! Arsenal's new Samba stars Willian & Gabriel hit the ground gunning | Goal.com

 And he carried that form into the second half, curling in the corner for Gabriel to double the lead and then picking out Pierre-Emerick Aubameyang for Arsenal’s stunning third goal.

-The Brazilian spread a wonderful cross field pass to Aubameyang, who drove forward from the left and curled an unstoppable shot into the far corner to open his account for the new season.
+The Brazilian sprayed a wonderful cross-field pass to Aubameyang, who drove forward from the left and curled an unstoppable shot into the far corner to open his account for the new season.